pratibha131/AB-Testing-Metric-Tradeoffs/README.md

-## 📊 A/B Testing Under Conflicting Metrics: Revenue-Driven Decision Making
+# 📊 A/B Testing Under Metric Tradeoffs: Revenue-Driven Product Decision
-### 🔍 Project Overview
+## 🚀 Project Overview

-This project evaluates a real-world product A/B experiment where a new landing page introduced conflicting signals:
+This project evaluates a product A/B experiment where a new landing page introduced conflicting performance signals:

 Conversion rate showed minimal change

-Average order value declined
+Average Order Value (AOV) declined

-Customer support tickets increased
+Customer Support Tickets increased

-The objective was not to optimize a single metric, but to determine whether the experiment should be shipped, partially rolled out, or rolled back, using business-first decision logic.

-### 🎯 Business Question
+Instead of optimizing a single metric, the analysis focuses on decision-making under tradeoffs, using Net Revenue Per User (NRPU) as the primary business metric.

+### The goal is to answer a real product question:

-Should the company ship the new landing page when conversion, revenue, and operational metrics disagree?
+Should the company ship, partially roll out, or roll back the new landing page?

-This mirrors real product analytics problems where metric conflicts and trade-offs drive decision-making.
+## 🎯 Business Context & Motivation

+In real product teams, experiments often succeed on surface-level metrics (e.g., conversion) while silently damaging revenue or operations.

+This project mirrors that reality by:

+Prioritizing unit economics over vanity metrics

+Incorporating operational cost signals (support tickets)

+Making a binary business decision, not just reporting statistics

-### 🧠 Key Analytical Approach
+## 🧠 Analytical Framework

-Instead of relying on vanity metrics, the analysis followed a structured decision framework:
+The analysis follows a structured, industry-aligned approach:

-Experiment Hygiene
+1️⃣ Experiment Validation

-Verified randomization and group balance
+Verified group balance and randomization

 Removed contaminated observations where treatment exposure did not match assignment

+Ensured causal interpretability before analysis

-#### Metric Hierarchy
+2️⃣ Metric Hierarchy (Critical)

+Metrics were evaluated in increasing order of business importance:

-Conversion Rate → Behavioral signal (gatekeeper)
+Conversion Rate → behavioral signal (gatekeeper)

-Average Order Value → Transaction quality
+Average Order Value (AOV) → transaction quality

-Net Revenue Per User (Primary Decision Metric)
+Net Revenue Per User (NRPU) → primary decision metric

+This avoids false positives caused by single-metric optimization.

-### Descriptive Analysis & Visualization
+## 📊 Exploratory & Descriptive Analysis

+Initial EDA was used to surface early warning signals before hypothesis testing:

+User distribution across experiment groups

+Conversion behavior

 Order value distributions

 Support ticket pressure

-### Early warning signals before hypothesis testing

-### Segmentation Analysis
+This step prevents blind reliance on statistical tests.

+## 📐 Hypothesis Definition

+Primary Hypothesis (Business-Driven)

+H₀ (Null): The new landing page does not improve Net Revenue Per User

+H₁ (Alternative): The new landing page increases Net Revenue Per User

+Secondary metrics (conversion rate, AOV) are evaluated to explain why NRPU changes.

+## 🔬 Statistical Methodology

+Descriptive statistics for behavioral diagnostics

-New vs returning users
+Segmentation by new vs returning users

-Tested feasibility of partial rollout

-Uncertainty & Risk Assessment

-Bootstrap confidence intervals
+Bootstrap confidence intervals for NRPU to assess uncertainty

-### Effect size vs statistical significance
+Effect size interpretation to distinguish statistical vs practical significance

-## Business risk framing
+The focus is on decision reliability, not p-value chasing.

-### 📈 Key Findings
+## 📈 Key Results (Summary)
+Metric	Control	Treatment	Impact
+Conversion Rate	~12.04%	~11.88%	↓ Slight
+Average Order Value	~119.8	~95.1	↓ ~21%

-Net Revenue Per User declined by ~17% in the treatment group
+Net Revenue Per User	~18.82	~15.70	↓ ~16–17%

-Average Order Value dropped by over 20%

-Customer support tickets increased significantly across all user segments

-#### Revenue decline was:
+Support Tickets	Lower	Higher	↑ Operational risk

+## Segmentation Insight

-Consistent for both new and returning users
+Revenue decline observed for both new and returning users

-Statistically reliable (non-overlapping confidence intervals)

-Practically significant from a business standpoint
+Support tickets increased across all segments

+Partial rollout is not justified

+Bootstrap confidence intervals for NRPU were non-overlapping, indicating the decline is statistically reliable and unlikely due to random noise.

 ## 🚫 Final Recommendation

-Roll back the experiment.
+Decision: Roll Back the Experiment

+Despite minimal change in conversion rate, the new landing page causes a material and reliable decline in net revenue per user, coupled with a significant increase in customer support burden.

-Shipping the new landing page would expose the business to:
+Shipping the experiment would expose the business to:

-Sustained revenue loss per user
+Sustained revenue loss

-Increased operational and support costs
+Increased operational costs

-Elevated risk of long-term user dissatisfaction
+Higher risk of user dissatisfaction and long-term churn

-The data does not support a partial rollout.

-## 🛠️ Tools & Techniques

-Python (Pandas, NumPy)

-Data visualization (Matplotlib, Seaborn)

-Bootstrap confidence intervals

-A/B testing best practices

-Product & business metric reasoning

-### 📂 Project Structure & Notebooks

-This repository contains both the final analysis deliverable and an exploratory draft to reflect a realistic analytics workflow.

-#### 🔹 Final Analysis (Primary)

-A-B-Testing-Refactored.ipynb

-Polished, end-to-end analysis

-Decision-focused and business-oriented

-Uses net revenue per user as the primary metric

-Includes segmentation, uncertainty analysis, and final recommendation

-👉 This notebook represents the final deliverable that would be shared with stakeholders.

-#### 🔹 Exploratory Draft (Iteration & Learning)

-drafts/A-B-Testing-Exploration.ipynb

-Early exploratory analysis

-Metric exploration and hypothesis refinement

-Iterative steps that informed the final conclusions

-👉 Included to demonstrate the analysis → refinement → decision workflow commonly used in real teams.
+## Recommendation: Roll back the change and redesign the experience to address order-value dilution and user friction before re-testing.

+📁 Repository Structure
+AB-Testing-Metric-Tradeoffs/
+├── README.md                         # Project overview & decision narrative
+├── A-B-Testing_Final.ipynb           # Final, decision-focused analysis
+├── ab_test_full_project_dataset.csv  # Dataset used for analysis
+└── drafts/
+    └── A-B-Testing.ipynb             # Exploratory analysis & iteration

+## Notebook Guidance

+Recruiters & reviewers: Focus on A-B-Testing_Final.ipynb

+Draft notebook is included to demonstrate analytical iteration and learning

+## ⚠️ Data Disclaimer

+Due to the lack of public datasets combining experimentation, revenue, and support metrics, certain fields (e.g., order value and support tickets) were modeled using realistic assumptions.

+The objective is to demonstrate analytical reasoning, metric tradeoff handling, and decision-making, which closely mirrors real-world constraints faced by product analysts.

 ## 💡 Why This Project Matters

-This project emphasizes:
+This project demonstrates:

-Decision-making under uncertainty
+Decision-making under conflicting metrics

-Metric trade-offs instead of single-metric optimization

-Business impact over statistical novelty

-It reflects how product analytics is practiced in real organizations—not textbook scenarios.

-## 🧪 Disclaimer

-Due to the lack of publicly available datasets combining experimentation, revenue, and support interactions, certain fields (e.g., order value and support tickets) were modeled using realistic assumptions to evaluate decision logic.
-This mirrors real-world constraints where analysts often work with incomplete data.
+Revenue-first analytical thinking

+Awareness of operational costs

+Practical use of uncertainty and effect size

+Willingness to reject a feature based on evidence